openstack/nova/doc/source/devref/aggregates.rst

       * set metadata: sets the metadata on an aggregate to the values supplied
       * delete aggregate: deletes an aggregate, it fails if the aggregate is not empty
       * add host: adds a host to the aggregate
-      * remove host: removes a host from the aggregate, it fails if the host is not disabled or
+      * remove host: removes a host from the aggregate

     * Hosts